Berkeley-CS267/HW1/README.md

 1. `CMAKE_BUILD_TYPE` -- this is either `Debug` or `Release`.
 2. `CMAKE_C_FLAGS` -- this allows you to specify additional compiler flags.
 3. `MAX_SPEED` -- this should be equal to the maximum number of gigaflops-per-second (GF/s) your processor can execute.
-It is set to 36.8 by default, which matches Cori's processors.
+It is set to 56 by default, which matches Perlmutter's processors.
 4. `TEAM_NO` -- when you are ready to submit your assignment, set this to be your **two-digit** team number.
 5. `ALL_SIZES` -- set to `ON` to test against a large set of matrix sizes. `OFF` by default.